 I used to create styles for a particular client, save them as a Style Set, and open them in other files as and when I needed them.

 There is a solution for those who are editing or proofreading on a PC using Word 2016.
 It's a little long-winded compared with the old method, but it does the job.

-Either read and follow steps 1–10 below, or watch a short video in which I walk you through the process.
+Either read and follow steps 1–10 below, or watch a free webinar:

 1. Open up the document you want to import styles from and save it as a .dotx (template).
 Close this file.
 Consider naming your new template such that it’s easily identifiable in the future (e.g. PublisherXStyles.dotx or AuthorNameStyles.dotx).
 I like to keep my style templates in a distinct folder for ease of access.

 2. Now open the document you want to import styles into.

 3. Make sure the Developer tab is available on your ribbon.
 To do this, open Word.
 Choose File, Options, Customize Ribbon.
 Ensure that Developer is checked.
 Click OK.

 8. Now the button has changed to Open File.
 Click on it and browse for the template you want to import styles from.

 9. After you’ve selected your file, it will show up in the Styles available in: box.
 In the window above, you’ll see a list of all the styles available for import (use the toolbar to scroll up and down if you can’t find what you want).
 Now click on the style you want to import and press the Copy button.